mgould-tic/supercast/README.md

 The messages are sent on connection and repeated whenever any state changes as well as on a regular schedule.
 If the connection breaks it will automatically reconnect to the next configured destination in round-robin fashion.

 The server can display the current state of all supervisors and processes in one place and can control processes by connecting back to the individual supervisor xml-rpc interfaces.

-The reference implementation has a number of identical redundant servers connected by a hazelcast shared memory grid.
+The reference server implementation has a number of identical redundant servers connected by a shared memory grid.
-This allows updates to be received from supervisors on any server and the data is shared with all others in the cluster.
+This allows updates to be received from supervisors on any server and the data is shared with all other servers in the cluster.

-Normally the server can detect disconnections and mark that particular host as lost.
+Normally the server can detect disconnections and mark that particular host as lost unless a shutdown status update was received.
 When the supervisor re-connects to the cluster it is marked as running again.
 Supervisors that don't connect for a long time can be deleted unless they are not expected to be normally present.

 If a server cluster node goes down then typically all supervisors will reconnect to other nodes within a few seconds and users will not notice.
 To allow for stuck or dead supervisor data to be cleaned up the supercast plugin will re-send all state at least every hour.
-The servers timestamp each update and will purge any data that has not been updated for longer than this.
+The servers can then timestamp each update and will purge any data that has not been updated for longer than this.

 ### Websocket Messages